Acquisition of NBFC-MFIs by Banks: Key Considerations

 Emergence and Transformative Evolution of GCCs in India

-Global Capacity Centres (“GCCs”) started as offshore global in-house centres (“GICs”) in the Indian banking industry to help cut costs and provide operational support to the service offerings of a foreign entity (“Foreign Entity”).
+Global Capability Centres (“GCCs”) started as offshore global in-house centres (“GICs”) in the Indian banking industry to help cut costs and provide operational support to the service offerings of a foreign entity (“Foreign Entity”).
 India has gained credence as a favourable destination because of its skilled human resources (wide talent pool) and competent operational costs.
-As of FY 2022–23, India’s approximately 1,580 GCCs have 1.66 million employees,[1] and this number is rapidly increasing.Continue Reading Global Capacity Centres (GCCs) take centre stage in fuelling global growth
+As of FY 2022–23, India’s approximately 1,580 GCCs have 1.66 million employees,[1] and this number is rapidly increasing.Continue Reading Global Capability Centres (GCCs) take centre stage in fuelling global growth

 FIG Paper No. 28, Data Law Series 2: